Barbara Bouchey Makes Her Final Statement to Raniere – and She Is in His Face

 She came out rather aggressively and perhaps she spoke to Raniere as she had never before in the past.
 While she saw him in court attending every day of his trial last year, she was not permitted to speak to him.

-She speaks a lot of her history with Raniere and how he went after her.
-To those unfamiliar with her story it may be hard to follow, but the gist of it is there: That he went after her with a vengeance, with Bronfman millions and failed.
+She speaks a lot about her history with Raniere and how he went after her.
+To those unfamiliar with her story, it may be hard to follow, but the gist of it is there: After she left NXIVM, he went after her with a vengeance, with Bronfman millions, and failed.

-Perhaps if she sounds a little too emotional or strident or melodramatic at times in her speech, keep in mind she was facing the man she probably loved most in life who became the man she feared the most, who caused her years of fear and torment and caused the loss of her reputation, her wealth and her career.
+Perhaps if she sounds a little too emotional or strident or melodramatic at times in her speech, keep in mind she was facing the man she probably loved most in life but who became the man she feared the most – and the man who caused her years of fear and torment and caused the loss of her reputation, her wealth and her career.

 By Barbara Bouchey